joelparkerhenderson/system-quality-attributes/doc/accuracy/index.md

 - **Quality Assurance Processes**: Establishing comprehensive QA processes to review and test the system’s accuracy at different stages of development.
 - **User Training**: Educating users on proper data entry and handling practices to minimize human-induced errors.

-### Conclusion

-Accuracy is a critical attribute of software systems, essential for ensuring that the system performs its functions correctly and produces reliable results.
-By addressing accuracy as a system quality attribute, a non-functional requirement, and a cross-functional constraint, organizations can develop systems that maintain high standards of correctness and reliability.
-This not only enhances the system's performance and trustworthiness but also supports effective decision-making and user confidence.

 </span>

 **Define accurate:** <span data-chatgpt-prompt="define accurate (computers and software)">Accurate refers to the ability of computers and software systems to produce results that are free from errors or discrepancies and are very close to the true or expected value.
 In other words, accuracy is the degree of conformity of the output of a system to the correct or expected value.
 It is a critical measure of the reliability and effectiveness of computer-based systems, as accurate information is essential for decision-making, analysis, and other important tasks.
 The accuracy of a system depends on various factors, including the precision of the algorithms used, the quality of the data input, and the limitations of the hardware being used.</span>